Understand the Cost and Quality of Your Care

 Many insurance providers require you to get prior authorization before you receive a particular service.
 You might also need a referral or physician’s order from your primary care provider before your insurance will pay for care at Gillette.
 And at Gillette, we might need up to three days to process a referral or physician’s order.

 Keep in mind that different insurance providers cover services in different ways.
 Some might not cover all of the services we offer.
-If your insurance provider denies your request for care at Gillette, call a Gillette financial specialist.
+If your insurance provider denies your request for care at Gillette, call a Gillette financial advocate.
 We can help you appeal.

 Some questions to ask include: